 When the soils underneath slab floors settle or are washed away, the floor itself will begin to sag.
 Likewise, when the soils underneath a concrete floor expand, the slab will begin to lift upwards.

 Either way, the movement of concrete floors can lead to cracks along drywall and the floor itself.

-No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts are here to help.
-At The Foundation Guys, we repair foundations throughout Ontario every day,
+No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
+At The Foundation Guys Inc., we repair foundations throughout Ontario every day,

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.